adobe/experience-platform-streaming-connect/DEVELOPER_GUIDE.md

 The `inletUrl` in the response above is the AEP Streaming Connection to which the real time events will be getting sinked to.

+### Run AEP Streaming Connector

+Once the Connect server is running on port 8083, you can use REST APIs to launch multiple instances of connectors.

+#### Basic
 ```
 curl -s -X POST \
 -H "Content-Type: application/json" \